 First, I’d love to know who is reading this.
 Head on over to my contact page, put Hi Josh! in the subject line and let me know a little about you like who you are, where you’re from, what kind of projects you like to edit, what you’re struggling with, … anything.
 I’m here to help you as an editor in any way that I can.

-Second, if you found this post helpful and want to get an email when I come out with a new one (typically once a week and a new tutorial once a week), punch in your email address in the box at the top right of this page where it says, “Subscribe to Blog via Email.”
+Second, if you found this post helpful and want to get an email when I come out with a new one (typically once a week and a new tutorial once a week), go here and sign up.
 I’ll never spam you or anything like that.
 You’ll simply get an email you can easily unsubscribe from when I come out with a new post.

 Lastly, thank you so so much for reading.
-I look forward to hearing from you and I’ll see you on Friday with a new tutorial!
+I look forward to hearing from you and hope I was able to get your media back online!

 - The Power of Presets for Avid Media Composer Editors